lc301/Assignment3-MT4113/README.md

         scearnios
 - test_functions: a file containing all of the test functions for the power and size simualtion function
-- Tables:Figues: a file containing code required to develop tables/figures for report
+- TablesFigues: a file containing code required to develop tables/figures for report

 results Folder: